 What to Do in Mexico City

-Psh, I don’t really even feel comfortable writing this because it’s no where near all the things you can do in Mexico City that I have yet to explore.
-I will definitely update this post as I go back more frequently.
-Below is a bullet point list of things to do in Mexico in order of what I enjoyed most.
+I don’t really even feel comfortable writing this because it’s no where near all the things you can do in Mexico City that I have yet to explore.
+I think it would take several lifetimes to truly know this city.
+But below are my seven mandotory things to see in Mexico City in order of what I enjoyed most.

 WARNING: below you are about to receive a history lesson that they don’t teach in school.
-DAMN YOU White supremacy for completely fucking up my education.
+DAMN YOU colonialists for completely fucking up my education.

 Where to begin?!
 Teotihuacan (pronunciation: Tay-Oh-Tee-Wah-Cahn) is the Nahuatl word that means “Birthplace of the Gods” because the Aztecs actually stumbled upon these pyramids and did not build them themselves, which is why I don’t want to refer to these pyramids as “Aztec Pyramids.”
 They believed that the gods magically built them since they are massive, similar to the Great Pyramids of Egypt, are technologically advanced, and are in perfect alignment with the stars.
 It is still unknown who built these pyramids and why they abandoned them, but these mysterious beings are referred to as “Teotihuacanos.”
 See picture below, those jaguars used to spit water out of the hole in their mouths.